 Content

 Rating Action 1

 Issuer Risk 2

 Structural Risk 2

 Liquidity and Refinancing Risk.
 5

 ESG Criteria 7

 Credit and Portfolio Risk 7

-Cash-Flow Analysis .10
+Cash-Flow Analysis .
+10

 Counterparty Risk .12

-Appendix .13
+Appendix .
+13

-This follow-up report covers our analysis of the mortgages covered bond program issued under Dutch law by ING Bank N.V. ("ING Bank").
-The total covered bond issuance at the cut-off date (31.10.2023) had a nominal value of EUR 4,500.00 m., backed by a cover pool with a current value of EUR 5,915.33 m.
-This corresponds to a nominal overcollateralization of 31.45%.
+This follow-up report covers our analysis of the soft bullet 2 mortgages covered bond program issued under Dutch law by ING Bank N.V. ("ING Bank").
+The total covered bond issuance at the cut-off date (30.11.2023) had a nominal value of EUR 32,500.00 m, backed by a cover pool with a current value of EUR 44,595.42 m.
+This corresponds to a nominal overcollateralization of 37.22%.
 The cover assets include Dutch mortgages obligations in Netherlands.